OWRC/interpolants/interpolation/climate-sources.md

 *2,813 ~10km² sub-watersheds delineated within the ORMGP jurisdiction with their topological relationships defined.
 In addition to climate data, these sub-watersheds have aggregated land use characteristics.*
 <br><br>

-Currently, the data offered are:
+Currently, the data offered are listed below:

 <!-- - Rainfall
 - Snowfall
 - Snowmelt